 Prescription medicines should be used only by patients they are prescribed for.
 If you have leftover medicine you don’t need, do not give it to someone else.
 Throw it away.

-Your local area might have dedicated centers for collecting unused and unwanted medicines.
+Your local community might have dedicated centers for collecting unused and unwanted medicines.
 Many retail drug stores also take them.
 The federal government’s Drug Enforcement Agency has a website that can tell you places (in the US) near you where you can turn in prescription drugs.
 Click Here.

 Some waste management experts recommend mixing unused drugs with coffee grounds or cat litter before throwing them out.
 This makes the drugs less desirable to humans and animal pests (mixing eliminates the odor of the drugs).
 Then put the mix into a sealed container before putting it in the trash.
 You may wish to remove prescription labels before doing so, both for privacy and to prevent human interlopers from using the information to order refills.

 Are regular cleaning procedures you do around the house adequate to prevent disease transmission?
 Not necessarily, and that is mostly due to the techniques used more than the disinfectant solutions used.
 Mops and cleaning cloths do indeed provide low-level disinfection of floors and countertops.
 But if those items are not cleaned themselves and the liquid in the mop bucket is not changed often enough, cleaning can be inadequate.
-Many facilities toss mopheads into the washing machine, and that is effective to a large extent.
+Many facilities toss mopheads into the washing machine, and that is effective to an extent.
 Similarly, washing clothing (e.g. scrubs) used in medical procedures helps limit infection risk, even if it does not make the clothing sterile.

-Patients receiving radiation therapy such as brachytherapy and iodine treatment for thyroids can produce low-level radioactive waste.
+Patients receiving radiation therapy such as brachytherapy and iodine treatment for thyroid disease can produce low-level radioactive waste.
 Their urine and feces may be considered radioactive.
 Follow your healthcare provider’s instructions for cases like this.
 You might be advised to keep bodily wastes in a container for a while until the radioactive material decays.